-There’s nothing more calming than the tranquil sound of water trickling from a water feature and I can’t think of a better way to great guests to the house than having one right by the front door!
+There’s nothing more calming than the tranquil sound of water trickling from a water feature.
+What better way to greet guests than having one right by the front door?!

 Now that Spring is here, it’s a great time to start thinking about adding some curb appeal by installing a pond.
 Ready made ponds are a great convenience.
 Here’s one we installed on one side of our front walkway.
 Following below is a complete tutorial with the lowdown on how we did it – twice: before and after installing a permanent walkway.

-We started with a small kidney shaped pre-formed ridgid liner.
-It was very easy to install with a few simple tools and supplies (shovel, garden hose, sand, scoop, level).
+Start with a small kidney shaped pre-formed ridgid liner.
+It’s very easy to install with a few simple tools and supplies (shovel, garden hose, sand, scoop, level).
 We placed the liner where we wanted it and then, using a hose, we marked out the outline of the shape (you can use marking paint or sand to mark also).
-We carefully measured the depth needed and also the depth and placement of any shelves we would also need to dig out (we have one shelf in our pond).
+Then carefully measure the depth and placement of any shelves you’ll need to dig out (we have one shelf in our pond liner).

-We dug out a hole to the shape and depth we measured and checked to make sure it was level once the liner was placed into the hole.
-Then we pulled it out again and added a few inches of sand to the bottom of the hole.
+Dig out a hole to the shape and depth measured and check to make sure it’s level once the liner is placed into the hole.
+Remove the liner to add a few inches of sand to the bottom of the hole.
 This will help nestle the liner into the ground and keep it level.
 Keep adding sand until the liner stays steady without any rocking motion.
 It’s a good idea to tamp the sand down over the dirt on the bottom so the liner is seated securely.
 Continue to put the liner back in and check for level as you build up the sand.
 Making sure the pond is level is the most important step because water won’t stay securely inside the liner, where it belongs, if it’s tilted at all.

-Once you’re satisfied with the fit, start to fill the liner with water from a garden hose and continue to make sure the liner is sitting level as it fills.
-If you notice any puckers in the liner, you’ll need to backfill with some of the dirt you removed to fill any air pockets (you can also use some sand).
+Once the fit is satisfactory, start to fill the liner with water from a garden hose.
+Continue to make sure the liner sits level as it fills.
+If you notice any puckers in the liner, you’ll need to backfill with some of the dirt you removed to fill any air pockets.
+Of course, you can also use some sand.
 This is especially important underneath any shelves as you don’t want the liner to buckle under the pressure of the water – the liner needs solid support, both underneath and all around the sides!

-When the liner is filled about halfway with water, backfill around all the edges with sand.
-We used a plastic hand trowel to direct the sand where we wanted it.
-A deep dustpan works well for this purpose too — place it away from the gap between the side wall and the liner (under the lip), then brush the sand into the gap to fill up the sides and secure it all around the edges.
+When the liner is about halfway full with water, backfill around all the edges with sand.
+Use a hand trowel to direct the sand where you want it.
+A deep dustpan works well for this purpose too!
+Place it away from the gap between the side wall and the liner (under the lip), then brush the sand into the gap to fill up the sides and secure it all around the edges.

 We purchased some flagstone to hide the edges and finish it off (more to come about that in the next section).